tackaberry/gatsby-wordpress-tailwindcss/README.md

 - [WPGatsby](https://wordpress.org/plugins/wp-gatsby/)
 - [WPGraphQL](https://wordpress.org/plugins/wp-graphql/)

+### Create navigation objects

+This particular example expects 2 specific navigation objects in Wordpress and the plugin below exposes them on GraphQL.

+This approach is simply to demonstrate an example of how to tie in navigation.
+To play along, create "Header Navigation" and "Footer Navigation".

+The new version of Wordpress has removed menus from the left navigation, this is managed in the page editor when editing the header and footer.

 ### Plugin to expose navigation to wpgraphql

 This plugin needs to be added to Wordpress CMS.
 The file `plugin.zip` in a zip of a php file containing the code below.
 Add this plugin through the Wordpress admin console.